Home » DIY » Build It » Reclaimed Wood Skyline Artwork | Louisville Kentucky

 • Apply wood Glue

-• Clamp frame—allow glue to set
+• Clamp frame—allow the glue to set

 Related Content: Valentine Heart